avocado-framework/avocado/docs/source/guides/user/chapters/dependencies.rst

 Managing Dependencies
 =====================

-.. note:: Test dependencies are supported only on the nrunner runner.

 A test's dependency can be fulfilled by the Dependencies Resolver feature.

 Test's dependencies are specified in the test definition and are fulfilled